Art therapy student drawing on paper.

 Tyler also connects you with critical field placements in the Philadelphia community, where you get to practice what you learn.
 You will complete fieldwork degree requirements during your senior year.
 Potential fieldwork locations include schools as well as community organizations.

-Popular Art Studio Courses
+Popular Studio Courses

 • Painting